YofiY/z2zlib-proposal/z2zlib-proposal.md

 # Navigators Season 2: Growth Grants Proposal

-## Title
+## Z2Zlib
-z2zlib: A Formalization and TypeScript API for P2P State Channels on Mina Protocol
+A Formalization and TypeScript API for P2P State Channels on Mina Protocol

 ## Project Background
 This project will aim at levraging Mina's unique infinite recursive proving capabilities for the development of a peer-to-peer state channel infrastructure.
 This library will allow developers to build decentralized apps such as multiplayer on-chain games where actors will be able to interact in a zero-trust setup, peer-to-peer and optionally settle disputes using a zkApp smart contracts.